 “Sheesh,” he sighs.
 “You sound like your mother when it is that time of the month.”

-Whitney glares at him with an unamused expression on her thirteen-year-old face.
+Whitney glares at him with an unamused expression on her twelve-year-old face.

 “Fine,” he sighs, moving the gear and rolling the car out of their driveway.